Microservices Implementation in Banking: the Architecture that Proves Its Value

 When redesigning the architecture, it was necessary to take into account new challenges and risks incurred by the MSA.
 First, the architecture was more complex than the previous patterns used for the same purposes.
 Second, massive interactions between the microservices opened more possibilities for unauthorized access.
 Third, the efficiency of the entire system highly depended on how rigorously it was implemented, which placed an even higher responsibility on the development team.

-Also, the microservices approach is not a silver bullet and the redevelopment of all the banking systems would be too expensive and not rational decision that is why it was vital to choose what had the most pressing needs to substitute the monolithic architecture.
+Also, the microservices approach is not a silver bullet and the redevelopment of all the banking systems would be too expensive and not a rational decision that is why it was vital to choose what had the most pressing needs to substitute the monolithic architecture.

 During the preliminary research of the bank’s high-level architecture and existing systems all the challenges were taken into consideration and the right systems were selected.
 Additionally, as we were not the only party dealing with this project, our areas of our responsibility were defined:

-- The PDS: reassembling the existing backend into microservice containers.
+- the PDS: reassembling the existing backend into microservice containers

-- The brokerage system: conducting system analysis, developing functional and non-functional requirements, and connecting banking applications through microservices.
+- the brokerage system: conducting system analysis, developing functional and non-functional requirements, and connecting banking applications through microservices

 The microservices architecture functions on independent lightweight modules, which are grouped around particular features.
 These microservices in the customer’s banking applications exchange data via a variety of compatible formats and protocols.
 These protocols are then synchronized on demand.